 Please include in your submission the title of the Special Issue, the title of the Journal and the name of the Guest Editor.

-The Ministry of Health and Quality of Life tries to enhance the health status of the population and improve the quality of healthcare delivery through monitoring the sanitation of hospitals, clinics, and blood transfusion centers and collaborating with other organization to approve pharmaceuticals for public use.
+The Ministry of Health and Quality of Life tries to enhance the health status of the population and improve the quality of healthcare delivery through monitoring the sanitation of hospitals, clinics, and blood transfusion centers and collaborating with other organizations to approve pharmaceuticals for public use.
 The site provides information about various departments and hospitals, statistical data, relevant laws, and recent news and events.

 A product of McKinsey & Co., the site features in-depth articles on several different industries including healthcare and pharmaceuticals.
 Articles present companies with advice and suggestions along with industry trends.
 Interviews with leading industry professionals are also provided.